The Planets in October

-Mercury – This month the planet will be too close to the setting sun to be observable.
+Mercury – The planet is too close to the sun this month to be seen.

 Venus- Although Venus is out of the sun’s glare this month, its position in the sky makes it very unfavorable for observation during October in the northern hemisphere.

 Mars – Like Mercury, Mars is too close to the sun for observation in October.